 - Venus is considered as ‘Earth’s-twin’ because its size and shape are very much similar to that of the earth.

 - Till recently (August 2006), Pluto was also considered a planet.
-However, in a meeting of the International Astronomical Union, a decision was taken that Pluto like other celestial objects (Ceres, 2003 UB313) discovered in recent past may be called ‘dwarf planets.
+However, in a meeting of the International Astronomical Union, a decision was taken that Pluto-like other celestial objects (Ceres, 2003 UB313) discovered in the recent past may be called ‘dwarf planets.

 The Earth is the third nearest planet to the sun and is our home.

 - It is slightly flattened at the poles.
 That is why its shape is called Geoid.

 - Conditions favorable to support life are probably found only on the earth.